Estate Services Officers - helping to keep Portsmouth safe, clean and tidy and provide support and assistance where needed!

 If you believe you can make a valuable, positive contribution to our team the please read below for more about the role.
-Please take time the time to read 'how to apply' carefully to ensure your application is not disregarded.
+Please take time the time to read the 'how to apply' attachment carefully to ensure your application is not disregarded.
 Do not send us a C.V.

 Portsmouth City Council is the largest social landlord in the area with responsibility for managing over 17,000 council owned and leasehold properties in Portsmouth and Havant - making it the largest social landlord in that area.
 This includes repairs and maintenance, rent collection, ground maintenance and cleaning, tenancy support and tackling anti-social behaviour.